 - Specific recommendations for accommodations in a higher education environment;

 - To assist you, print this letter and take it to your health professional to request this information;

 - The documentation may be emailed, faxed, dropped off or mailed to Support Services

 2. Support Services will evaluate your documentation.
 If the documentation is not sufficient, our office will notify you that additional documentation will be needed to establish that you qualify for disability services.

 3. Support Services will notify you what reasonable accommodations you are eligible to receive.
 We will also notify your instructors of the reasonable accommodations you may be provided if you are currently registered for classes.

-4. Please note: At the beginning of each semester, Support Services will automatically notify your instructors that you have a disability for which you are receiving reasonable accommodations and list the reasonable accommodations you are eligible to receive.
+4. Please note: At the beginning of each semester, Support Services will email you and your instructors notifying of a documented disability and list the reasonable accommodations you are eligible to receive.

-Even though you have completed the process of requesting accommodation for your disability, and your instructors are automatically notified of your accommodations, you will not automatically receive accommodations!
-For each course each semester, you need to speak with your instructor and/or with Support Services to take advantage of the accommodations you for which qualify.
+Even though you have completed the process of requesting accommodation for your disability, and your instructors are automatically notified of your accommodations you need to speak with your instructors directly to notify them of the accommodations you want to utilize in each particular class.